-Later work on diagonal bands in A Survey of State Symmetric Cellular Autmata has put the above results into doubt.
+Later work on diagonal bands in A Survey of State Symmetric Cellular Automata has put the above results into doubt.
 This found that the exponent in the fitted formulas above changes as the extra samples are added for larger universes.
 A better more consistant fit was found for step size of the random walk.
 For Holstein the step size of diagonal bands was found to change according to 0.6 n-0.5.
 Performing the same analysis for Checker Board Patterns has not yet been done.

 Random Walk Model